DevSrSouza/dropbox-focus-intellij-plugin/README.md

 - [ ] Favorites focus, a way for easily show Focus Modules on top that you most work on.
 - [ ] Disable Dialog on startup with a checkbox, persist per project.

+## Building

+Just run the gradle task in terminal: `./gradlew buildPlugin`.
+The plugin will be available in `/build/distributions/`

 ## Installation

 - Using IDE built-in plugin system: